nikkorn/mistreevous/README.md

 Optional arguments can be defined for callback functions in the same way as action and condition functions.

 ### Entry
-An entry callback defines a function to call whenever the associated node moves out of the **ready** state when it is first visited.
+An **entry** callback defines an agent function or globally registered function to call whenever the associated node moves into the `RUNNING` state when it is first visited.

 *MDSL*
 ```